Home » OCTOPUS ENERGY AGILE TARIFF

 All traditional and smart tariffs are available to new customers.
 Yes, you can switch to Octopus Energy using the link below.
 For any smart / Agile tariffs, you will have to sign up for the Octopus Flexible tariff first and then when the switch is complete ask to be moved to the smart or agile tariff.

 1. Switch to Octopus Energy.
-(This usually takes around 17 days)
+(This usually takes around 5 days, times have come down dramatically for switching suppliers.)

 2. Octopus must be satisfied that they are receiving half-hourly readings from your smart meter.
 (This usually happens within 14 days but could take longer)